 Slathering on a cream that smells of roses and raspberries is so much better than using one that smells of, well… you know that faint chemical odour fragrance-free creams have.

-So, if you spot anything you like with the words “perfume” and “fragrance” while out skincare shopping, put it back on the shelves.
-Unless you want your skin to throw another tantrum.Sensitive skin is a drama queen.
+If you spot anything you like with the words “perfume” and “fragrance” while out skincare shopping, put it back on the shelf.
+Unless you want your skin to throw another tantrum, that is.Sensitive skin is a drama queen.
 Avoid its tantrums by going minimal & soothing.Click To Tweet

 You know those chemicals you hate so much?
 Well, essential oils are made up of hundreds of chemicals.
 And some of them can be irritating or cause allergies, too.

 Take chamomile, for example.
 Bisabobol is the chemical that makes chamomile so soothing.
 But chamomile also contains allergens (about 7%).

 So, use the bisabobol and ditch the oil.
 These days, it’s so easy to extract the goodies from these plants and just put those in cosmetics.
 That way, you get all the benefits without the side effects.

 P.S.
 It’s not always easy to spot essential oils on the label.
 Look out for anything that says “leaf oil”, such as thyme leaf oil (“leaf extract” is ok).

 4. Stay Clear Of All The Other Irritating Stuff Too